noriod/resume/README.md

 This application solved the problem of needing to schedule data extracts from Expeditors internal systems at varying intervals based on when customers needed reports.

 A custom front-end was written in AngularJS and Bootstrap to allow teams working on report creation to easily schedule reports.
-The back-end utilized the Quartz library to schedule the reports and custom Jobs were implemented for invoking REST service calls to generate the reports when the Jobs were triggered.
-The information about the schedules was saved to a MongoDB NoSQL database.
+The back-end utilized the Quartz library to schedule the reports.
+Custom Jobs were implemented for invoking REST service calls to generate the reports.

 Technologies Used:
 * Java